pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.6.8 - Apr 26 2020 =
+* Owl carousel js update to latest version and slider javascript changed from bxslider to owl carousel

 = 1.6.7 - Apr 21 2020 =
 * Minor Changes